devavratk/Big-Data-Assaignment/README.md

 - For front-end, simple HTML/CSS and JavaScript is used.
 The backend is coded in Express.JS to parse through MySQL database for easy and efficient query retrieval.

 ## Installation:
-Copy all files or Clone the repository locally.
+Copy all files or Clone the repository locally
 Install all the requirements using following command on npm
 ```bash
 npm install